npregiv computes nonparametric estimation of an instrumental

 an object which, if provided, contains bandwidths and parameters

-(obtained from a previous invocation of npregiv
+(obtained from a previous invocation of npregiv) required to

 re-compute the estimator without having to re-run cross-validation